Content on this page:

 normal motor and sensory nerve conduction, and absence of conduction block.
 If

-the diagnosis of ALS is considered on clinical grounds, electrophysiological
+the diagnosis of amyotrophic lateral sclerosis is considered on clinical grounds, electrophysiological

 studies should be performed to confirm lower motor neuron dysfunction in